What You Need to Know About Personal Financial Advisor

 Personal Financial Advisor Job Outlook

-In 2016, there was an estimated number of 271,900 jobs in the United States for Personal Financial Advisor.
+There were about 271,900 jobs for Personal Financial Advisor in 2016 (in the United States).
 New jobs are being produced at a rate of 14.9% which is above the national average.
 The Bureau of Labor Statistics predicts 40,400 new jobs for Personal Financial Advisor by 2026.
-There will be an estimated 25,500 positions for Personal Financial Advisor per year.
+Due to new job openings and attrition, there will be an average of 25,500 job openings in this field each year.

 The states with the most job growth for Personal Financial Advisor are Colorado, Delaware, and Arizona.
 Watch out if you plan on working in Maine, New Jersey, or Massachusetts.
 These states have the worst job growth for this type of profession.